Ethan25Irvine/Password-Generator/README.md

 # Password-Generator

-(Yes the folder is mispelled because I guess I never recovered from my second grade spelling bee where I spelled science as sentence......)
+(Yes the folder is mispelled, I guess I never recovered from my second grade spelling bee where I spelled science as sentence......)

 This is my first project using Javascript.
 The idea is to give the user full flexability on their password (within reason).